-Born at an army hospital in Columbia, South Carolina in the 1950s, Phil Cousineau grew up just outside of Detroit, once known as the "Paris of the Midwest," as he’s fond of saying.
+Born at an army hospital in Columbia, South Carolina, in the 1950s, Phil Cousineau grew up just outside of Detroit, once known as the "Paris of the Midwest."
 While moonlighting in a steel factory he studied journalism at the University of Detroit.
-Before turning to writing books and films full-time in the 1980s, Cousineau’s peripatetic career included stints as a sportswriter, playing semi-professional basketball in Europe, harvesting date trees on an Israeli kibbutz, painting 44 Victorian houses in San Francisco, and teaching screenwriting at the American Film Institute.
+Before turning to writing books and films full-time in the 1980s, Cousineau’s peripatetic career included stints as a sportswriter, playing semi-professional basketball in Europe, harvesting date trees on an Israeli kibbutz, painting 44 Victorian houses in San Francisco, and teaching screenwriting at the American Film Institute in Los Angeles.

-Once and Future Myths: The Power of Ancient Stories in Modern Times, and The Art of Pilgrimage: The Seeker’s Guide to Making Travel Sacred, both appeared on several bestsellers’ lists.
-The Soul Aflame: A Modern Book of Hours, and The Book of Roads, a volume of Cousineau’s travel stories and reflections, are also acclaimed titles.
-Other works include A Seat at the Table: Huston Smith in Conversation with Native Americans on Religious Freedom, The Way Things Are: Conversations with Huston Smith on the Spiritual Life, and The Olympic Odyssey, an original book about rekindling the fire that sparked the ancient Olympic Games.
+Once and Future Myths: The Power of Ancient Stories in Modern Times, and The Art of Pilgrimage: The Seeker’s Guide to Making Travel Sacred (more than 175,000 copies sold), both appeared on several bestsellers’ lists.
+Other works include The Soul Aflame: A Modern Book of Hours; The Book of Roads, a volume of Cousineau’s travel stories and reflections; A Seat at the Table: Huston Smith in Conversation with Native Americans on Religious Freedom; The Way Things Are: Conversations with Huston Smith on the Spiritual Life; and The Olympic Odyssey, an original book about rekindling the fire that sparked the ancient Olympic Games.

-Cousineau's other titles include Design Outlaws: On the Ecological Frontier, Soul, An Archaeology: Readings from Socrates to Ray Charles, The Soul of the World: A Modern Book of Hours, The Hero's Journey: Joseph Campbell on His Life and Work, and Deadlines: A Rhapsody on a Theme of Famous and Infamous Last Words, which won the Fallot Literary Award.
-Cousineau worked with drummer John Densmore on his bestselling autobiography, Riders on the Storm: My Life with Jim Morrison and The Doors, and is a contributor to more than 40 other books.
-Cousineau's works have been translated into nine languages.
+Other books include Soul, An Archaeology: Readings from Socrates to Ray Charles; Design Outlaws: On the Ecological Frontier; The Soul of the World: A Modern Book of Hours; The Hero's Journey: Joseph Campbell on His Life and Work; and Deadlines: A Rhapsody on a Theme of Famous and Infamous Last Words, which won the Fallot Literary Award.
+Cousineau worked with drummer John Densmore on his bestselling autobiography, Riders on the Storm: My Life with Jim Morrison and The Doors, and is a contributor to more than 70 other books.
+His works have been translated into ten languages.

-His screenwriting credits in documentary films, which have won more than 35 international awards, include: A Seat at the Table, Ecological Design: Inventing the Future, Wayfinders: A Pacific Odyssey, The Peyote Road, The Red Road to Sobriety, Your Humble Serpent: The Life of Reuben Snake, Wiping the Tears of Seven Generations, Eritrea: March to Freedom, The Presence of the Goddess, The Hero's Journey: The World of Joseph Campbell, and the 1991 Academy Award-nominated documentary, Forever Activists: Stories from the Abraham Lincoln Brigade.
+Phil Cousineau's screenwriting credits in documentary films, which have won more than 35 international awards, include: Earth Wisdom for a World in Crisis, Stealing Home, The Meaning of Tea: A Tea Inspired Journey, A Seat at the Table: Struggling for American Indian Religious Freedom, Ecological Design: Inventing the Future, Wayfinders: A Pacific Odyssey, The Peyote Road, The Red Road to Sobriety, Your Humble Serpent: The Life of Reuben Snake, Wiping the Tears of Seven Generations, Eritrea: March to Freedom, The Presence of the Goddess, The Hero's Journey: The World of Joseph Campbell, and the 1991 Academy Award-nominated Forever Activists: Stories from the Abraham Lincoln Brigade.

 APPEARANCES and ON-SCREEN WORK

-Cousineau is currently the host and co-writer of Global Spirit, a cross-cultural and transnational television series premiering on PBS stations in summer 2012.
-The program explores global issues ranging from sacred music and spiritual activism, to the search for ecstatic experience, forgiveness, and attitudes toward death and dying.
-Guests include Robert Thurman, Karen Armstrong, Deepak Chopra, Joanne Shenandoah, Chief Oren Lyons, Andrew Harvey, Peter Russell, Bill Harney, and more.
+Phil Cousineau was the host and co-writer of Global Spirit, a cross-cultural and transnational television series which aired on Link TV and on PBS-TV until 2018.
+The program explored global issues ranging from sacred music and spiritual activism, to the search for ecstatic experience, forgiveness, and attitudes toward death and dying.
+Guests included Robert Thurman, Karen Armstrong, Deepak Chopra, Joanne Shenandoah, Chief Oren Lyons, Andrew Harvey, Pico Iyer, and more.